Skip to main content

 I find the thoughts of Vitaly Katelson on value investing quite interesting, as well as having a good and stable look at the value you invest in your life.

 The greatest amount of hubris is thinking you are better than all the people you are competing against.
-Knowing your limitations and maybe understanding where you might have an edge, either due to some profound insights into the domain you are thinking of investing in or some insider knowledge might be the only way for you to beat the market.
+Knowing your limitations and maybe understanding where you might have an edge, either due to some profound insights into the domain you are thinking of investing in or some insider knowledge, might be the only way for you to beat the market.
 The market is not rational, no human-involved processes are.
 Exploiting this knowledge of spreadsheets might lead to a winning investment strategy.

 The blend of analytical and experience-based investing.